Royal Society University Research Fellowship for Dr Martin Cohn

-Dr Cohn with lab members (from left to right): Jamie Zhan, Maarten van der Velden and Eric Liang
+Martin Cohn with lab members (from left to right): Jamie Zhan, Maarten van der Velden and Eric Liang

 He is one of 40 new University Research Fellows announced today by the Royal Society, who have taken up their posts at the beginning of October.
 The scheme aims to provide outstanding scientists, who have the potential to become leaders in their chosen fields, with the opportunity to build an independent research career.

 The fellowship, for 5 years in the first instance, will help support Dr Cohn's work on DNA damage repair pathways in the cell.
 He joins Dr Mark Leake, another Royal Society University Research Fellow in the department who is jointly based in the Biochemistry and Physics Departments.

 Dr Cohn was recently recruited to the department from the Dana-Farber Cancer Institute at Harvard Medical School.
 His research group studies how DNA repair protects the genome in human cells.